a7madmostafa/Peak-Performance-Club/README.md

     return self.base_price
 ```

 ---

-## 📸 Future Improvements

-* Authentication system (login/register)
-* Booking system for classes
-* Payment integration
-* Dashboard with analytics
-* REST API using Django REST Framework
-* Deployment (Railway / Render)

----

 ## 📚 Learning Purpose

 This project is part of a hands-on learning journey to understand how Django works in real-world scenarios, from database design to UI rendering.

+I logged my steps in [Project_Steps.md](https://github.com/a7madmostafa/Peak-Performance-Club/blob/main/Project_Steps.md)

 ---